Revelation 4:6-7 – Four Beasts – Part 3

 Act 1:9 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.

-So if these things really are the patterns of the things of the heavens themselves, then that is just as true here in Ezekiel as it is in Revelation.
-Ezekiel is a type of the true “Son of Man,” and all of these things of the heavens are within him in type.
-But Ezekiel was simply not given to understand that these four living creatures are who they tell us they are.
+If these things really are the patterns of the things of the heavens themselves, then that is just as true here in Ezekiel as it is in Revelation.
+Ezekiel is a type of the true “Son of Man”, and all of these things of the heavens are within him in type.
+Ezekiel was simply not given to understand that these four living creatures are who they tell us they are.
 Ezekiel did not know that he was actually a type of you and me, the recipients of the understanding of his visions.

 Heb 11:39 And these all, having obtained a good report through faith, received not the promise: